 Kevin DeYoung (PhD, University of Leicester) is senior pastor of Christ Covenant Church in Matthews, North Carolina, board chairman of The Gospel Coalition, and assistant professor of systematic theology at Reformed Theological Seminary (Charlotte).
 He has authored numerous books, including Just Do Something.
 Kevin and his wife, Trisha, have eight children: Ian, Jacob, Elizabeth, Paul, Mary, Benjamin, Tabitha, and Andrew.

-Trevin Wax is Bible and Reference Publisher at LifeWay Christian Resources and a visiting professor at Wheaton College.
+Trevin Wax is Director for Bibles and Reference at LifeWay Christian Resources and a visiting professor at Wheaton College.
 He is the general editor of The Gospel Project, and the author of recent books This Is Our Time, Eschatological Discipleship, and Gospel Centered Teaching.
-You can follow him on Twitter, Facebook, or receive blog posts via emails.
-Visit his blog’s homepage here.
-You can find a more extensive bio here.
+You can follow him on Twitter, Facebook, or receive his columns via email.
+Visit his homepage here.

-Don Carson (MDiv, Central Baptist Seminary in Toronto; PhD, Cambridge University) is research professor of New Testament at Trinity Evangelical Divinity School in Deerfield, Illinois, and president of The Gospel Coalition.
+Don Carson (MDiv, Central Baptist Seminary in Toronto; PhD, Cambridge University) is emeritus professor of New Testament at Trinity Evangelical Divinity School in Deerfield, Illinois, and president of The Gospel Coalition.
 He has authored numerous books, and recently edited The Enduring Authority of the Christian Scriptures.
 He and his wife, Joy, have two children.